aosasona/bazooka/README.md

 # Bazooka 💣

+> STATUS: I am currently writing components for a rewrite under a new name (`Spectre`) into a desktop app (will also be available as a CLI; and definitely still a web app after for convenience), until then, development has halted for this version and package.
+I will open up the new version soon when it is ready but you can find core components like [tpmu](https://github.com/aosasona/tpmu) that I am still working on.
+I still use this often so I try to work on the new version when I can but I do not have a lot of time these days.

 ![Bazooka](./assets/screenshot.png)

 Bazooka is a simple tool in Go to find and kill processes on your machine by name or port.
 It provides a Web UI to view, find and kill processes without having to use the command line all in one binary.